VET Information

 Note: Students cannot receive credit towards an ACT Senior Secondary Certificate for any training that duplicates content in a BSSS course they have studied, are studying, or will study.

-Australian School Based Apprenticeships (ASbAs)
+Australian School Based Apprenticeships (ASBAs)

 What is an Australian School-Based Apprenticeship (ASBA)?